 25.03.11.
 Post Feb 22 quake, Temp Bus Exchange, Bealey Ave, national state of emergency

 I had mixed feelings about Christchurch buses.
 Luke was bussing by Hagley Park when the Feb 22 quake struck & watched all hell break loose from a bus seat along Moorhouse Ave, until the bus driver ordered all passengers off, near what later was known as the CBD, red zone cordon.
-I wondered how many of those bus passengers wandered deadly CBD during Feb 22 quake aftershocks?
+Like Luke, how many of those dumped bus passengers wandered deadly CBD during Feb 22 quake aftershocks?

-It was a miracle shaken & shocked Luke was picked up on Moorhouse Ave during heavy aftershocks & stayed with the girlfriend's family in quake ravaged South New Brighton for 3 days.
-Otherwise Luke would've wandered home to Burnside through the quake shattered CBD & I dreaded to think of the consequences.
+It was a miracle shaken & shocked Luke was picked up on Moorhouse Ave during heavy aftershocks & stayed with his girlfriend's family in quake ravaged South New Brighton for 3 days.
+Otherwise Luke would've wandered home to Burnside through the quake shattered CBD.
+I dreaded to think of the consequences.

 25.03.11.
-Feb 22 quake, portaloo by temp bus exchange, Bealey Ave, national state of emergency
+Feb 22 quake, grey & blue portaloos by temp bus exchange, Bealey Ave, national state of emergency

 On the other hand, buses did great post quake service taking school students to & from NO GO schools, which during the national state of emergency had to double-shift with safer schools, like Avonside Girls High students bussing to Burnside HS & Shirley Boys High students bussing to Papanui HS.
 All those students were disrupted by the Feb 22 quake, with students & teachers from NO GO schools unable to retrieve books & personal possessions.